mkoshtenko/svit-service/README.md

 ## Overview
 Storage for simple vertices inside table

+# Swift `5.2` or greater is required
+It is in development status, however latest snapshot can be downloaded [here](https://swift.org/download/#releases) For docker container is used [nightly-5.2-bionic](https://hub.docker.com/r/swiftlang/swift/tags)

+Pull the container with the following:
+`docker pull swiftlang/swift:nightly-5.2-bionic`

 ## Dependencies
 If Vapor Toolbox is already installed skip to step 3.